argoproj/argo-rollouts/docs/analysis/plugins.md

 data:
   plugins: |-
     metrics:
-    - plugin: "argoproj-labs/sample-rollouts-metric-plugin" # name the plugin uses to find this configuration, it must match the name required by the plugin
+    - plugin: "argoproj-labs/sample-rollouts-metric-plugin" # name of the plugin, it must match the name required by the plugin so it can find it's configuration
       pluginLocation: "file://./my-custom-plugin" # supports http(s):// urls and file://
 ```